13 Best DIY Overnight Face Masks To Hydrate Your Skin

 11. Rosehip Seed Oil Face Mask

 Rose hips (the fruit of the rose bush) are rich in vitamins and phenolic compounds, such as tocopherol, carotenoids, and tannins, which make them powerful antioxidants.
-Also, rosehip seed oil has anti-inflammatory and anti-aging properties (16).
+Rosehip seed oil is popular for its anti-inflammatory and anti-aging properties (16).
+Use this anti-aging face mask at home to achieve healthy-looking, plump skin.

 Directions: Mix 5 drops of rosehip seed oil with a teaspoon of aloe vera gel and massage it on your face.
 You can also apply just rosehip seed oil on your face.